Chirality: A Look at Emotional Asymmetry of the Face

 As we look at each side independently and then compare to the whole face, we see the contrast and how when we look at the complete picture it can be beguilingly misleading.
 There is more there than we first assumed.

-To those that ask what is the point of this?
-The answer is simply that the subconscious mind is picking up on these behaviors even if we consciously are not.
+The point of this is simply that the subconscious mind is picking up on these behaviors even if we consciously are not.
 If we can identify more precisely what it is that we are seeing, it may give us insight as to why there is a lack of concordance in the emotions displayed.
 Is it because of suppressed feelings or emotions, unresolved issues, irritability, an emotionally unstable personality, an attempt at perception management, attempted deception, or true sentiments (such as anger) that may put us at risk.

 I have presented but two examples.
 Like these, I have collected many over the years.
 It is my hope that others will also look for these asymmetrical displays of emotions, will validate their existence, and do additional research as to their prevalence.